 Highlights: Levada dos Balcões, Porto da Cruz, Miradouro do Guindaste

-Want to easily follow this journey in real-time?
-Grab your copy of my Madeira Island Travel Map for a detailed map of this area and more.
-It’s packed with insider tips, routes, and the best places to stop along the way.
+If you want to follow this exact route, grab my Madeira Island Travel Map filled with insider tips, detailed routes, and the best photo stops along the way.

 Day 4: Santana + Levada Walk